Skip to content

 Key Findings

-• Visual utilization exhibits significant positive correlation with task accuracy.
+• There is a significant positive correlation between visual utilization and task accuracy.

-• Revision rates are highest on tasks requiring fine-grained visual understanding.
+• Revision rates are highest for tasks requiring fine-grained visual understanding.

-• The framework integrates new experts without retraining.
+• The framework integrates new experts without any retraining.

 Highlights & Insights